AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

     -   **Locked by** The user who has locked the file.

 1. Select **Download** to download the snapshot of all the references in the DITA map.
 The excel sheet contains the selected columns and the references filtered in the **Metadata** view.
-You can then open this metadata excel file in MS Excel.

 ### Manage metadata in bulk from the Metadata report